btrask/stronglink/SUBSTANCE.md

 		- Both are bad though
 		- If you have an "OO" API, define a macro like `MSG(obj, func, arg)`
 			- Try to avoid APIs like that though
-	- Use in-out args for recursion, especially tree walking
+	- Use `const` in function signatures to communicate use of pointer args
 		- Declare the top pointer `const` to make it clear what can change
 			- E.g. `X **const asdf`
+		- It helps, despite the fact that the top `const` isn't actually part of the signature
+	- Use in-out args for recursion, especially tree walking
 - Naming conventions
 	- Different conventions from different libraries is not a bad thing
 		- Consistency is a poor substitute for taste